 4. Understand Google Analytics

-Google Analytics is the best free tool around for anyone who has a website.
+Google Analytics is the best free tool for anyone who has a website.
 We’d go as far to say it’s the best tool – free or otherwise - for anyone who has a website.
-If you’ve not heard of it, Google Analytics lets you track everything about your website – how many people come to it, how they reached your site, how long they stayed, which pages are performing well, how much people are spending; there’s almost no end to the knowledge you can gleam from it if used correctly.
+If you’ve not heard of it, Google Analytics lets you track everything about your website – how many people come to it, how they reached your site, how long they stayed, which pages are performing well, how much people are spending; there’s almost no end to the knowledge you can glean from it if used correctly.
 To find out more about how to use Google Analytics, click here.

-5. Have the best quality photos
+5. Have the Best-Quality Photos

-Would you buy something from an eCommerce site if it didn’t have good photos?
+Would you buy something from an ecommerce site if it didn’t have good photos?
 Neither would consumers.
 You need to make sure you’ve got the best quality photos you can get for your product pages to ensure people buy from your site.
 If you’re reselling goods you might have photos from the supplier that you’re able to use but if you’re selling your own products, you need to think about the photography.

 If you can afford it, having a professional do your photography will ensure you get the best photos possible.
 If you don’t quite have the budget for a professional, check out these tips on how to get good product shots.

-If you’ve already got high quality photos, have you considered videos?
+If you’ve already got high-quality photos, have you considered videos?
 Videos are one of the main sources of traffic across the entire internet, and can vastly improve conversion rates.

-6. Stay on top of shipping
+6. Stay on Top of Shipping

 If you’re selling physical products, you’ll need to think about shipping.
-Likewise if you’re already selling and shipping, you’re probably thinking about ways to streamline the process.
-Shipping can be a major pain point for eCommerce businesses, but this guide breaks everything down everything you need to know.
+Likewise, if you’re already selling and shipping, you’re probably thinking about ways to streamline the process.
+Shipping can be a major pain point for ecommerce businesses, but this guide breaks everything down everything you need to know.

-7. Get positive reviews
+7. Get Positive Reviews

 81% of shoppers read reviews before buying online.
 It’s imperative to get positive reviews of your business to give it the best chance of making sales.
 Trustpilot and Google my Business are two of the most common places that reviews are checked, whilst you could also create a reviews page on your website to let you highlight positive feedback you’ve been given.